 The test is FREE and generally takes less than 10 minutes.
 Results should be available between 24 to 48 hours after testing.
 During this time patients are required to self-isolate until they receive their test results.

 If a patient returns a positive COVID-19 test result, it’s a requirement to notify the Public Health Unit.

 Find out more about testing and clinic locations, visit our COVID-19 Testing webpage.

 The Australian Government aims to have as many people vaccinated as possible in 2021.
 Identified priority groups will get the first available safe and effective doses of vaccines.

 Find out more about the Government’s COVID-19 Vaccination National Rollout Strategy, the latest information and FAQs on our COVID-19 Vaccination webpage.

 We recommend health care professionals to stay up-to-date with the latest advice and information.
 As information changes we will update GPs as it becomes available.

-The DoH has extended the healthdirect Video Call COVID-19 GP Program to 31 December 2021.
+The Department of Health (DoH) has extended the healthdirect Video Call COVID-19 GP Program to 31 December 2021.
 The secure video consulting platform has been purpose-built for general practitioners working in private practice and/or Aboriginal Community Controlled Health Organisations (ACCHOs).